DamyKS/ecomX/README.md

 ## Features

 - **Backend APIs:** Developed using Django REST Framework to handle core functionalities like product listings, order processing, and payment workflows.
-- **Real-Time Communication:** Integrated Twilio to power a WhatsApp bot that simplifies seller communication and support.
+- **Smart Store Management:** Integrated Twilio to power a WhatsApp bot that simplifies store management.
 - **Rapid Prototyping:** Created collaboratively with TEAM PRIMAX during a hackathon to quickly address common challenges faced by SMEs.

 ## Tech Stack & Tools